marcelonyc/jf-compliance-dashboard/README.md

 * Loading the data runs on a schedule.
 It might take a few minutes to complete the load

-### Dataloader only
+### Dataloader Plus Superset

 This setup runs the data loader using and Superset with different compose files.
-Since we do not want to maintain the Superset files, this is the best way to configure the environment.
+It takes more steps to set up, but since we do not want to maintain the Superset files, this is the best way to configure the environment.
 Also, you might want to use a different BI tool.
 For that, we expose the Postgres db from the data loader to the localhost.

 #### Deploy the data loader
 1. Clone this repo